-INTRODUCTION
+s0010 INTRODUCTION

-In this paper we describe a Programming by Example system for the Web named Creo, and a Data Detector named Miro.
+p0235 In this chapter we describe a programming-by-example system for the Web named Creo, and a data detector named Miro.
 Working together, Creo and Miro provide the user with a goal-oriented Web browsing experience.
-We describe an evaluation of our software's effectiveness based on data from 34 users, and evaluations of our software's user interface during an iterative design process.
+We describe an evaluation of our software based on data from 34 users, and evaluations of our software's user interface during an iterative design process.

-Finally, we conclude with a discussion of how large-scale knowledge bases of semantic information can be leveraged to improve Human Computer Interaction.
+p0240 Finally, we conclude with a discussion of how large-scale knowledge bases of semantic information can be leveraged to improve human-computer interaction.